amygorgon/didtyronzil/docs/security-privacy.md

 ### Correlation risk

-The user MUST be aware that if using their tyronZIL DID with more than one party, then they are implicitly authorizing correlation between those parties.
+The user MUST be aware that if using their Tyron DID with more than one party, then they are implicitly authorizing correlation between those parties.
 To mitigate this, a user can have as many Decentralized Identifiers as needed to engage in pairwise interactions.
 Either way, correlation can still occur if the same keys or personal service endpoints get used in different DID-Documents.
 Unique endpoints allow traffic to be easily correlated, so a better strategy is to share an endpoint among many DIDs.
 Tyron assumes uncompromised endpoints.